-The Fund will purchase CP issued by companies (including their finance subsidiaries) that (i) make a material contribution to economic activity in the United Kingdom (UK) and (ii) with a credit quality that is considered investment grade as at 1 March 2020.
+The Fund will purchase CP issued by companies or limited liability partnerships (“LLPs”) (in each case, including their finance subsidiaries) that (i) make a material contribution to economic activity in the United Kingdom (UK) and (ii) with a credit quality that is considered investment grade as at 1 March 2020.

 Material contribution to economic activity in the UK

-UK incorporated companies, including those with foreign-incorporated parents and with a genuine business in the UK, will normally be regarded as meeting this requirement.
+UK incorporated companies and LLPs, including those with foreign-incorporated parents and with a genuine business in the UK, will normally be regarded as meeting this requirement.

-Companies with significant employment in the UK or with their headquarters in the UK will normally be regarded as meeting this requirement.
-Decisions will also take into consideration whether the company generates significant revenues in the UK, serves a large number of customers in the UK or has a number of operating sites in the UK.
+In addition, companies and LLPs with significant employment in the UK or with their headquarters in the UK will normally be regarded as meeting this requirement.
+Decisions will also take into consideration whether the company or LLP generates significant revenues in the UK, serves a large number of customers in the UK or has a number of operating sites in the UK.

 Minimum credit quality